cylammarco/ASPIRED/docs/source/index.rst

 Basic Usage
 ===========

-The bare minimum example code to to get a wavelength calibration:
+The bare minimum example code to perform a complete spectral data reduction with both wavelength and flux calibrated:

 .. code-block:: python

     import sys
     import numpy as np
     from astropy.io import fits